 #3 Shallow and Slow Breathing Reduces Anxiety and Increases Metabolism

 This was the most interesting part of the book to me.
 I was aware that slowing the breath reduces anxiety.
-However, I hadn’t though much about the depth of breath.
+However, I hadn’t thought much about the depth of breath.
 The style of breathing discussed in the book is Buteyko.
 This is something I’ll be looking into more.
 The slow part makes sense to me.
 The shallow part doesn’t.

 #4 You Can Induce Anxiety by Drinking Too Many Beverages

 This is an extension of an idea that was discussed in more depth in his other books Eat For Heat and Diet Recovery 2.
 Basically drinking a lot of beverages can reduce body temperature.
 This lowers metabolism and can result in feelings of anxiousness.
 When I did my “Turn Up the Heat” experiment, I cut back on beverages.
 The result was I slept better and my body temperature went up by 1 degree.
 Not that I felt anxious before, but I did experience more calmness.
 I give part of that credit to drinking less water.

 #5 Consume Salty and Starchy Foods During an Anxiety Attack

 It doesn’t even have to be an anxiety attack.
 Anytime you are feeling stressed, salt seems to help.
 I use it my late-night sleep dust.
 I’m also very aware of stressors and when they happen simultaneously I go for something like potato chips.